The SMA

 Members receive Medieval Archaeology, the Society’s journal (published annually), together with a twice-yearly newsletter.

-The Annual General Meeting, also held in London, in early December, is followed by the Annual Lecture, given by medieval archaeologists of international stature.
+The Annual General Meeting, is held online in early December, and is followed by the Annual Winter Symposium which comprises three talks highlighting new and emerging topics of interest in medieval archaeology.

 The Society administers a series of funds which award grants and bursaries to society members.